Arravind1212/Safety-Critical_Firmware_Development/README.md

 - The firmware is designed as a real-time, safety-critical embedded system running on an RTOS-based architecture.
 It interfaces with external sensor and monitoring hardware through a robust isolated communication interface.

+- This project demonstrates the integration of **AI-based and model-based estimation techniques**, making it suitable for advanced automotive and autonomous system applications.

 <p align="center"> <img src="docs/images/System_Overview.png" width="600"/> </p>

 ## Technical Description